ramgorthi04/gist/duckdb_hints.md

 ## Common Errors
 Catalog Error: Scalar Function with name curdate does not exist.
-Binder Error: No function matches the given name and argument types 'date_sub(DATE, INTERVAL)'.
 Binder Error: Cannot compare values of type VARCHAR and type TIMESTAMP - an explicit cast is required.